 If you do not intend to install it, but rather authenticate against a VOMS service that is VOMS enabled, check the following link.

 1.1 VOMS authentication client plugin

-In order to facilitate the usage of the VOMS authentication with an OpenStack installation there is an authentication plugin for the keystoneauth library has been created.
-This plugin can be used with the python-openstackclient.
-Follow the instructions to use it.
+In order to facilitate the usage of the VOMS authentication with an OpenStack installation an authentication plugin for the nova client has been created.
+Please follow its instructions in order to use it.